kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Weaknesses of Collaborative Filtering

-Cold start problems appear.
+Cold start problems appear
-New users lack history.
+New users lack history
 New items lack interaction

 > This hands-on exercise gives you practical experience with the concepts we've discussed.
 Working through examples yourself builds intuition that lectures alone can't provide.